ta4j/ta4j-wiki/Trading-strategies.md

 Strategy restored = StrategySerialization.fromJson(series, json);
 ```

+That JSON payload captures the full rule graph, making it safe to persist strategies between runs, transmit them over an API, or archive the configuration used for a specific backtest run.

 `NamedStrategy` variants generate compact IDs (`ToggleNamedStrategy_true_false_u3`) that you can store alongside backtest results or in configuration files.

 ## Execution context tips